jvasile/Planeteria/README.md

 ### Unit Tests

 There are some tests in the `test` directory.
-Run them from the main directory with `nosetests .` and you will see the start of some unit testing.
+Run them from the main directory with `test/nose.sh .` and you will see the start of some unit testing.
 Please don't use the tests on a live, deployed install.
 They create and destroy test planets.